budgefeeney/amixtureofmusings/posts/2016-05-19-associated-types-and-haskell.md

   getMonsterPositions (GameStateData _ mPoses) = mPoses
 ```

 This then solves our problem.
-The code that called `checkForCollisions`  has already chosen the particular type in the `GameState` family, and lets assume that it's `GameStateData`.
+The code that called `checkForCollisions`  has already chosen the particular type in the `GameState` family, and in this example lets assume the type is `GameStateData`.

-The compiler next looks at `checkForCollisions`, but now it knows that sees that for the `GameStateData` implementation of the `GameState` class, the associated type used for `getPlayer` is `PlayerData`, and it's in the `Player` typeclass.
+The compiler next looks at `checkForCollisions`, but now it knows from the `GameStateData` implementation that the associated type of `Player` used for `getPlayer` is `PlayerData`.
 Hence the code type-checks, and the compiler has the information it needs to monomorphise it.

 And we've managed to do this while keeping `checkForCollisions` completely generic.